 New York City (NYC)

-Overweight children and adults are at increased risk for: diabetes, heart disease, stroke, high blood pressure, arthritis and cancer.
-Bad eating habits can also significantly contribute to higher obesity rates.
-The liklihood of obesity increases with age and is found to be more common among older adults, women, African-Americans, Hispanics, and the poor.
-Fortunately, obesity is preventable and even a modest weight loss of 10% can improve a person's health and reduce health risks.
+Overweight adults and children face increased risk of diabetes, heart disease, stroke, high blood pressure, arthritis and cancer.
+Poor eating habits also contribute substantially to higher obesity rates.
+The likelihood of obesity increases with age and is found to be more common among older adults, women, African-Americans, Hispanics, and the poor.
+Fortunately, obesity is preventable and even a modest amount of weight loss can improve a person's wellness and reduce health risks.

-The DOHMH works closely with child care centers, preschools and parents to provide some useful insights into child nutrition and physical activity.
-At eligible child care centers and preschools, registered dietitians from DOHMH provide lessons on the importance of good nutrition and physical activity for children aged 3 to 4.
-Related work shops for parents are intended to be enjoyable, engaging and often include food tastings and cooking.
-Topics include the importance of family meals; appropriate portion sizes; enjoyable ways to be physically active as a family; and how to include fruits, vegetables, and low-fat dairy into meals and snacks without spending too much money.
-This Eat Well Play Hard in Child Care Settings Program is funded by the United States Department of Agriculture, and DOHMH partnered with the State of New York to bring it to child care centers in targeted neighborhoods within NYC.
+The DOHMH works closely with childcare centers, preschools and parents to provide useful insights into child nutrition and physical activity.
+The Eat Well, Play Hard Program targets childcare centers in neighborhoods throughout NYC.
+At eligible childcare centers and preschools, registered dietitians provide lessons on the importance of integrating good nutrition and physical activity for children ages 3 to 4.
+Workshops for parents are intended to be enjoyable, engaging and often include food tastings and cooking.
+Topics for discussion include: the importance of family meals, appropriate portion size, enjoyable ways to be physically active, and how to incorporate a healthy diet into meals while on a budget.

-In NYC, corner stores, or bodegas, are everywhere.
-New Yorkers often rely on them for their daily grocery shopping.
-However, healthy choices like fruits, vegetables and low-fat milk may be limited at these corner stores.
-Since 2005, the Healthy Bodegas Initiative has helped more than 1,000 bodegas in East and Central Harlem, the South Bronx and Central Brooklyn to increase their assortments of healthy foods like fresh fruits and vegetables, whole grain bread, low-fat milk and dairy, and low-salt and no-sugar-added canned food.
-Bodegas are encouraged to apply for permits allowing them to sell fresh produce on the sidewalk in front of the store.
-The Healthy Bodegas Initiative also helps stores promote and advertise their healthier items to customers.
-Healthy Supermarkets Initiative, launched in August 2010, works with supermarkets in high-need areas across the city to improve access to affordable, high-quality fruits and vegetables.
+In NYC, convenience stores called “bodegas” are everywhere and many rely on them for daily shopping needs.
+However, healthy choices like fruit, vegetables and low-fat milk may be limited at these locations.
+Since 2005, the Healthy Bodegas Initiative (HBI) has helped more than 1,000 bodegas in Harlem, the South Bronx and Central Brooklyn increase their assortment of healthy foods like fresh fruit and vegetables, whole grain bread, low-fat milk and dairy, and low salt canned foods.
+Additionally, bodegas are encouraged to apply for permits that allow them to sell fresh produce in storefronts.
+The HBI also helps stores promote and advertise their healthier items to customers in high-need areas throughout NYC.

 Green Carts are mobile food carts that offer fresh produce in certain NYC areas.
-Local Law 9, signed by Mayor Bloomberg on March 13, 2008, established 1,000 permits for Green Carts - 350 permits for Brooklyn, 350 for the Bronx, 150 for Manhattan, 100 for Queens, and 50 for Staten Island.
-A Green Cart can only sell raw fruits and vegetables such as whole carrots, bananas, apples and berries.
-For food safety reasons, Green Cart operators cannot cut, slice, peel or process fruits or vegetables on the cart.
+Local Law 9, signed by Mayor Bloomberg in 2008, established 1,000 permits for Green Carts throughout the five boroughs.
+A Green Cart can only sell raw fruit and vegetables that haven’t been modified or processed.

-Obesity costs private employers an estimated $45 billion a year.
-It reduces the quality of life, increases employee absenteeism and contributes to lost productivity in the workplace.
-Sugar sweetened beverages are the single biggest contributor to the obesity epidemic.
-To combat obesity at workplace, NYC launched its own initiative to make workplaces healthier for the city's employees.
-The city encourages private employers to join in the efforts and provides some useful guidelines on what food and beverages to serve at meetings and events and what standards the beverage vending machines should follow.
+Obesity costs employers an estimated $45 billion per year.
+It increases employee absenteeism and contributes to lost productivity within the workplace.
+To combat obesity in the workplace, NYC has launched its own initiative to incorporate healthier food for city employees.
+Private employers are also encouraged to join these efforts by providing useful guidelines regarding appropriate food and beverage items to serve at meetings and corporate events.

-Shape Up New York is a free family fitness program offered at parks, community centers and housing sites around NYC.
-Fitness classes are open to adults and children.
-Classes offer activities like step aerobics, fitness walking, light weight lifting, stretching and toning exercises.
-The program aims to encourage the development of healthy lifestyles and help improve participant self-esteem through energetic physical activity in a non-competitive environment.
+Shape Up New York is a free family fitness program offered at public parks, community centers and housing sites around NYC.
+Fitness classes are open to adults and children and offer many types of exercise activities.
+The program is aimed at encouraging the development of a healthy lifestyle and improving participant self-esteem through energetic physical activity in a non-competitive environment.